06.08.2020 The application period for the next intake (summer semester 2021) is expected to start on uni-assist in October 2020.

 Tuition fees per semester in EUR: n/a

-Application deadlines for applicants with International Higher Education Entrance Qualification
+Application deadlines for applicants with a foreign academic university degree

-Application deadlines for applicants with German Higher Education Entrance Qualification
+Application deadlines for applicants with a German academic university degree

 Prerequisite for admission is a first university degree with a "Good" overall performance.
+The GPA of your bachelor course must be 2.5 or higher according to the German scale.
 A degree of minimum 180 ECTS credit points (or equivalent) is required for admission to the Regular Track.
-A 210 ECTS credit points degree is eligible for Fast Track admission.
+A 210 ECTS credit points degree is eligible for the Fast Track admission.
 The previous degree should relate to industrial engineering and management, business informatics, technical management, or other engineering subject.
-A minimum of 10 weeks’ professional experience related to the first degree’s subject area is requested.
+A minimum of 10 weeks of professional experience related to the first degree’s subject area is requested.

 Depending on previous academic records, candidates may opt for the regular track course (4 semesters) or the fast track course (3 semesters).
 For details, please look up the admission requirements.